WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 The Ultimate Guide to Choosing White Paint Colors

-KYLIE M’S FAVE COLOR
+KYLIE M’S FAVE

-While both whites are often in the running, USUALLY a room needs a soft, warm white OR a brighter warm white.
+While both whites are often in the running, a room usually needs a soft, warm white or a brighter, warm white.
 Between the two, I prefer White Dove for its more subtle approach.

 FULL Paint Color Review of Benjamin Moore Simply White